otaku-overclocks/osu-rank/osu-rank/osu-rank/Stringlists/README.md

-# THIS IS OUTDATED

-We now use [OneSky](http://osbr5ar.oneskyapp.com/collaboration/project?id=91868) to keep track of the translations!

 ## How to translate:
 * Look first if your language is in the table below.
 * If it is, you can update it if its line isn't bolded